 Important information is shared with students during the morning announcements.
 Students are asked to listen attentively and respectfully during the announcements.
-Announcements are also displayed on the screen outside the library, in printed form outside the main office, and via "NHS newscast" every other Friday.
+Announcements are also displayed outside the main office, and via "NHS newscast" every other Friday.

 Attendance

 Parent(s)/guardian(s) and students aged 18 and older and students who have declared their independence must report all absences, late arrivals and/or changes to departure plans to the school in a timely manner.
 Where possible, notify the school in advance by calling the school and leaving a message on the answering machine or emailing newmarket.hs@yrdsb.ca.